crypto101/book/stream-ciphers.rst

    weakness in RC4.

 .. [#gcm-mode]
-   GCM mode is an authenticated encryption mode, which we will see in more detail in a later chapter.
+   :term:`GCM mode` is an authenticated encryption mode, which we will see in more detail in a later chapter.

 .. _keystream jump: